 Continue reading →

 When I was seven or eight, I asked Santa to bring me a set of screwdrivers for Christmas.
-I wanted to take apart my toys to see how they worked0.
-I also thought they might be useful on our upcoming holiday; if the aeroplane needed repairing mid-flight I'd be able to help1!
-Santa heard my […]
+I wanted to take apart my toys to see how they worked.
+I also thought they might be useful on our upcoming holiday; if the aeroplane needed repairing mid-flight I'd be able to help!
+Santa heard my plea and delivered a set of screwdrivers.
+I used them for years.
+A few decades later and they're still in use - in fact, they're used a little too often.
+For years I resisted the idea of an electric…

 Continue reading →